piitaya/lovelace-mushroom/README.md

 ## What is mushroom ?

-Mushroom is a collection of cards for [Home Assistant][home-assistant] Lovelace UI.
+Mushroom is a collection of cards for [Home Assistant][home-assistant] Dashboard UI.

 Mushroom mission is to propose easy to use components to build your [Home Assistant][home-assistant] dashboard.